WonderTools/RedisCache/Module2.md

  * Stacks
  * Top N recent News

+ LPUSH :  Inserting Element from HEAD
+ RPUSH :  Inserting Element from TAIL
 ```
 LPUSH myList 10                        // Add from left to head
 RPUSH myList "str"                     // Add from right to tail